How to Protect Your Electrical Wiring from Rodents

-It’s no secret: Rodents chew everything, including wires, insulation and wood.
-Yet when pondering the cumulative dangers associated with Charlotte rodent infestation, homeowners often overlook the hidden dangers of electrical malfunctions.
+It’s no secret: Rodents like rats and mice chew everything, including wires, insulation and wood.
+Yet when pondering the cumulative dangers associated with a rodent infestation in Charlotte, homeowners often overlook the hidden dangers of electrical malfunctions.
 Correcting rodent-induced electrical problems is expensive.
 Failing to correct damaged electrical wiring and connections can result in a life-threatening electrical fire.

 Charlotte Rodent Infestation and the Hidden Threat of Electrical Failure, Electrical Malfunction and Electrical Fires

 The teeth of rats, mice and other types of problem rodents never stop growing.
 Thus, continuous chewing comes naturally to these critters.
 This can be dangerous because without protective insulation, electric wiring can easily spark a home electrical fire.
 According to reports from the National Fire Protection Association, fires caused by home electrical failure or malfunction kill more than 420 people per year.
 Injuries associated with such fires average 1,370 per year.
 The yearly cost for dealing with electric-induced home fires tops $1.4 billion in property damage.

 In simple terms, faulty electrical wiring and faulty electrical connections present serious risks to the structure, the personal possessions within the structure, and the family that dwells there.
 Any Carolina home rodent infestation risks these rodents coming into contact with:

 - Loose wiring in the attic, crawlspace or walls

 - Junction boxes